carbon-language/carbon-lang/mlir/docs/CAPI.md

 An object has an _indexed component_ if it has fields accessible using a zero-based contiguous integer index, typically arrays.
-For example, an `MlirBlock` has its arguments as a indexed component.
+For example, an `MlirBlock` has its arguments as an indexed component.
 An object may have several such components.
 For example, an `MlirOperation` has attributes, operands, regions, results and successors.

 For indexed components, the following pair of functions is provided.